UTSC-CSCC09-Programming-on-the-Web/project-healthy-algos/README.md

 - Arick Liu | arick.liu@mail.utoronto.ca | liuarick

 ## Description
-Web-based simulation application in which AI powered agents will roam a 2-dimensional plane and interact with the environment.
+A sandbox-style simulation with 4 autonomous AI agents and a player that co-exist and interact in real-time on a 2D plane.
+Bots behave realistically with respect to unique personalities and perform actions at intervals, controlled by a language model.
-Players will be able to interact and converse with the AI agents, influencing the AI to take different actions.
+Players wilkl be able to talk to, and influence the bots using communication mechanisms.

 ## Frontend Framework
 - ReactJs + react router